UK vs US: Which is Better for International Students

 Follow the steps given below to obtain a student visa for the UK:

-• Get an offer letter from a UK university (which must be a licensed Tier 4 sponsor).
+• list items Get an offer letter from a UK university (which must be a licensed Tier 4 sponsor).

-• Receive a CAS letter (Confirmation of Acceptance of Studies) from your university, a crucial document for your visa application.
+• list items Receive a CAS letter (Confirmation of Acceptance of Studies) from your university, a crucial document for your visa application.
 Learn more about the CAS letter to study in the UK

-• Apply for the UK student visa online and provide biometrics data and photographs to a visa application center.
+• list items Apply for the UK student visa online and provide biometrics data and photographs to a visa application center.
 The UK visa application fee is 363 GBP (INR 38,425)

 Student Route is the new points-based visa system for international students to study in the UK.
 International students must obtain a valid Student Route visa to study in the UK, which allows them to stay up to 5 years.